DioxusLabs/dioxus/packages/signals/README.md

 In addition to local subscriptions in components, `dioxus-signals` provides a way to derive data with local subscriptions.

-The use_selector hook will only rerun when any signals inside the hook change:
+The use_memo hook will only rerun when any signals inside the hook change:

 ```rust
 use dioxus::prelude::*;